Heart Kent: Invicta in the 00s

-On 30 June 2008, following the relaxation of OFCOM regulations on networking, the new owners of GCap Media, Global Radio, cut minimum local programming to ten hours on weekdays (from 6 to 10 am and 1 to 7 pm) and four hours on Saturdays & Sundays (from 8 am to 12 pm).
-The changes signalled the end of some long-running programmes including Party Invicta and an increase in networked output, including the mid-morning show with Philippa Collins (aired from 10 am to 1 pm).
-Andy Walker presented the local 1 pm – 4 pm show until December 2008 when he was replaced by ex night time presenter Stephen Sullivan with Neil Kefford hosting the 4 pm – 7 pm slot.
+On 30 June 2008, following the relaxation of Ofcom regulations on networking, the new owners of GCap Media, Global Radio, cut minimum local programming to ten hours on weekdays (from 6 to 10 am and 1 to 7 pm) and four hours on Saturdays & Sundays (from 8 am to 12 pm).
+The changes signalled the end of some long-running programmes, including Party Invicta and an increase in networked output, including the mid-morning show with Philippa Collins (aired from 10 am to 1 pm).
+Andy Walker presented the local 1 pm – 4 pm show until December 2008, when he was replaced by former night-time presenter Stephen Sullivan, with Neil Kefford hosting the 4 pm – 7 pm slot.

-In common with most of its sister stations, a lot of modern music and rocky/edgey music had by now been dropped by Invicta, in favour of a slightly and bigger concentration of older music, as far back to the late 1970s in a few cases and up to three 1980s songs an hour; sounding a bit like a younger version of another Global Radio station, Heart.
-All stations affected now shared the same playlist (e.g. Invicta FM played the same songs in the same order as sister station Essex FM).
-The strapline also mirrored Heart's - More Music Variety - as did the name of the now renamed 'guess the year' feature, The Time Tunnel.
+In common with most of its sister stations, most modern music and rock music had by now been dropped by Invicta, in favour of a bigger concentration of older music, as far back to the late 1970s in a few cases and up to three 1980s songs an hour.
+Its sound was similar to a younger version of another Global Radio station, Heart.
+All stations affected now shared the same playlist (Note: For example, Invicta FM played the same songs in the same order as sister station Essex FM.) and the strapline also mirrored Heart's "More Music Variety", as did the name of the now renamed 'guess the year' feature, The Time Tunnel.

 "Heart is coming", 2009

-In September 2008, it was reported that Invicta, along with 28 other local radio stations, would be renamed as "Heart" with local programming reduced to Breakfast and Drivetime shows on weekdays and a four-hour show on Saturdays and Sundays.
+In September 2008, it was reported that Invicta, along with 28 other local radio stations, would be rebounded as "Heart" with local programming reduced to Breakfast and Drivetime shows on weekdays, and a four-hour show on Saturdays and Sundays.
 Whilst the station was still known on air as Invicta FM, airtime on the station was sold nationally as part of the Heart Network.

 The station was amongst the final phase of stations to be rebranded, becoming Heart on 22 June 2009.
 Two months before the rebrand, the station was referred to as "The Heart of Kent".
-Two weeks before the rebrand, all references to the Invicta FM name were removed, and trailers advertising "Heart is coming" were played after every song.
+Two weeks before the rebrand, all references to the Invicta FM name were removed and trailers advertising "Heart is coming" were played after every song.
 This changed to "Heart is here" following the rebrand.

-Heart network programming is overseen by group programme director of the Heart network, Luis Clark, who was programme director of Invicta FM between 1999 and 2000.
+Network programming was overseen by group programme director of the Heart Network, Luis Clark, who was programme director of Invicta FM between 1999 and 2000.